xFranv8/mnist-c-nn/README.md

 ## Features

 - Full implementation of forward and backpropagation
+- RELU activation function for hidden layers
+- Softmax activation function for the output layer
+- Cross-entropy loss function
-- Trains using stochastic gradient descent
+- Trains using mini-batch stochastic gradient descent (SGD)
 - Loads IDX-formatted MNIST dataset directly
 - Written in pure ANSI C for portability and performance